Superconducting Instabilities in Strongly-Correlated Infinite-Layer Nickelates

-\textit{Magnetic fluctuations.---} The existence of intrinsic magnetism and substantial magnetic fluctuations has been recently revealed by several experimental probes~\cite{Lu_2021,Krieger_2021,Fowlie2022}.
-These findings highlight the role of magnetic fluctuations in the infinite-layer nickelates, and motivate theoretical studies both of these fluctuations themselves, and their implication for SC pairing.
-Specifically, recent RIXS measurements on the Ni L$_3$-edge have uncovered a dispersive paramagnon-like mode emanating from the $\Gamma$-point with a bandwidth of approximately 200\;meV, see Fig.~\ref{fig_chi}~\cite{Lu_2021,Krieger_2021}.
-Starting from the slave-boson solution to the effective Hamiltonian (Eq.~(\ref{eq_ham_ren})), we follow the same procedure as in Refs. \onlinecite{Kaneshita_2011,Kreisel_RIXS} to compute the RIXS intensity.
-The RIXS process consists of a resonant excitation of a Ni $p$ state and a subsequent relaxation of a $d$-state together with the emission of a photon that is detected experimentally.
-The calculation in second order perturbation theory leads to a sum of elements of the susceptibility tensor weighted with the dipole matrix elements connecting the Ni $d$ states and the Ni $p$ states, taking into account the polarization vectors of incoming and outgoing x-rays~\cite{Kreisel_RIXS}.
-The matrix elements are obtained from atomic-like orbitals and we calculate the bare susceptibility tensor $\chi^0_{\ell_1 \ell_2 \ell_3 \ell_4}({\bf q},\omega)$ with subscripts $\ell_i$ denoting orbitals from the multiband model, Eq.~(\ref{eq_ham_ren}).
-We employ the random phase approximation (RPA) with renormalized interaction parameters $\tilde U$ and $\tilde J$ for the paramagnetic state~\cite{Kreisel_RIXS}.
-As seen from Fig.~\ref{fig_chi}, this calculation reproduces the broad paramagnon mode reasonably well.
-Since magnetic fluctuations are well-known to be capable of mediating Cooper pairing~\cite{Scalapino_RMP,Romer2015}, a natural next question is what kind of SC condensate they support in infinite-layer nickelates?
+\textit{Magnetic fluctuations.---} Intrinsic magnetism and substantial magnetic fluctuations have been recently revealed by several experimental probes\;\cite{Lu_2021,Krieger_2021,Fowlie2022}, and have also been identified as important from first-principles calculations \cite{lec21-1,Leonov_2020,Leonov_2021}.
+This motivates further theoretical studies both of these magnetic fluctuations themselves, as well as their implication for pairing.
+Specifically, resonant inelastic x-ray scattering (RIXS) measurements on the Ni L$_3$-edge have uncovered a dispersive paramagnon-like mode emanating from the $\Gamma$-point with a bandwidth of approximately 200\;meV, see Fig.\;\ref{fig_chi}\;\cite{Lu_2021,Krieger_2021}.
+Starting from the slave-boson solution to the effective Hamiltonian (Eq.\;(\ref{eq_ham_ren})), we follow the same procedure as in Refs. \onlinecite{Kaneshita_2011,Kreisel_RIXS} to compute the RIXS intensity.
+The RIXS process consists of a resonant excitation of a Ni $p$ state and a subsequent relaxation of a $d$ state together with the emission of a photon that is detected.
+The calculation in second-order perturbation theory leads to a sum of elements of the susceptibility tensor weighted with the dipole matrix elements connecting Ni $d$ and $p$ states, taking into account the polarization vectors of incoming and outgoing x-rays\;\cite{Kreisel_RIXS}.
+The matrix elements are obtained from atomic-like orbitals and we calculate the bare susceptibility tensor $\chi^0_{\ell_1 \ell_2 \ell_3 \ell_4}({\bf q},\omega)$ with $\ell_i$ denoting orbitals from the multiband model, Eq.\;(\ref{eq_ham_ren}).
+We employ the random phase approximation (RPA) with renormalized interaction parameters $\tilde U$, $\tilde J$ for the paramagnetic state\;\cite{Kreisel_RIXS}.
+As demonstrated in Fig.\;\ref{fig_chi} (b-d), the experimentally detected paramagnon mode is almost quantitatively reproduced with exception of the tendency of smaller overall weight and less broadening towards $(\pi,\pi)$ where however the RIXS measurements are close to the limit of kinematic constraints.
+Since magnetic fluctuations are well-known to be capable of mediating Cooper pairing\;\cite{Scalapino_RMP,Romer2015}, a natural next question is what kind of SC condensate they support in infinite-layer nickelates?